-Propionate, another short-chain fatty acid, derived from postbiotic fermentation, has shown potential in inhibiting the growth of breast cancer cells.
+Propionate, another short-chain fatty acid derived from postbiotic fermentation, has shown the potential to inhibit the growth of breast cancer cells.
 Studies have demonstrated that propionate can induce apoptosis and inhibit cell proliferation in breast cancer cell lines (Dameshghian et al., 2024).